Dr. Kartik Shanker (Centre for Ecological Sciences)

 Dr. Shomen Mukherjee (Azim Premji University)

-Dr. Sushil Kumar Dutta (Retired)
+Dr. Sushil Kumar Dutta (Retired professor)